 Warning: Contrary to popular opinion, you should under no circumstances use acidic substances like vinegar or lemon juice to clean grout.
 The acid will react with the calcium carbonate in the cement, causing it to become porous.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Fliesenfugen reinigen – die besten natürlichen Hausmittel** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Fliesenfugen reinigen – die besten natürlichen Hausmittel** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.